enkidevs/curriculum/JavaScript/Node/best-practices/project-structure-continued.md

 }
 ```

-As you can see, we cannot use the `getByID` method without passing in a Express object.
+As you can see, the `getByID` method expects an Express object.
 This severely limits our ability to test this code in a testing suit.
 We can __only test with HTTP calls__.
 Instead, let's first extrapolate the information we need from `req` and create a new object to make this function call...

 ```javascript
 // userAPI.js